Nothing has been able to break the indomitable spirit of this caricaturist, writes Benedict Lopez.

 International NGOs have showed their support for Zunar and helped him during difficult times.
 A few years ago, the France-based group, Reporters Without Borders, bought 75 copies of his book “Cartoon-o-phobia” and distributed it in Jakarta through the Alliance of Independent Journalists.

 In 2018, I met Zunar twice – once while accompanying Lembah Pantai PKR candidate Fahmi Fadzil to the nomination centre on nomination day and the second occasion when I bumped into him at a supermarket in Bangsar.
-One both occasions he was the cheerful cynical cartoonist I have known him to be.
+On both occasions, he was the cheerful cynical cartoonist I have known him to be.

 Zunar was detained and locked behind bars twice under the Sedition Act – the first time was in September 2010 for two days and the second in February 2015 for three days.
 Five of his cartoon books were banned by the government as the contents were deemed to be “detrimental to public order”.